kapicorp/kapitan/docs/secrets.md

 ```

 *Note*: If you use `|reveal:/path/secret`, when changing the `/path/secret` file make sure you also delete any secrets referencing `/path/secret` so kapitan can regenerate them.
-*Note*: `vaultkv` can't be used to generate secrets automatically, manually create the secret using the command line.
+*Note*: `vaultkv` can't be used to generate secrets automatically for now, manually create the secret using the command line.

 #### 3. Reference your secrets in your classes/targets and run `kapitan compile`